 An example of excitement features in action

-You might not consider a can of paint to be the type of product with a lot of room for excitement features.
-But the product team at Dutch Boy Paints, did.
+You might not consider a can of paint to be the type of product with a lot of room for exciting features.
+But the product team at Dutch Boy Paints did.
 They saw an opportunity to build an excitement feature right into their paint cans.
-And, as a result, delighted customers and changed the business.
+And as a result, delighted customers and changed the business.

 Here’s how it worked: While other paint makers focused on new colors and textures, Dutch Boy took a step back and examined the entire experience.
 They discovered customers hated dealing with paint cans.
 Prying open the metal top with a screwdriver, trying to pour out the paint without making a mess, and trying to reseal the lid so the paint wouldn’t dry out (which it did anyway) were all pain points.

 For the Dutch Boy product team, the result of their research was the Twist & Pour® container.
 A first-of-its-kind paint can with a twist-off lid, a spout to help you control how much paint you poured out and to minimize spilling, and a handle on the side to make pouring and carrying easier.

 And, when they saw that new container for the first time on the shelf of a home improvement store, everyone who’d ever had to paint a room in their home shouted, “Yeah!!!”

 Now that’s the perfect example of excitement features in action.

 As marketing author Seth Godin explains in his TED Talk about making your ideas spread, the Twist & Pour saved the Dutch Boy Paint company and made it a fortune.

 So, what can you do to add excitement features to your products that will generate customer delight and maybe even make your company a fortune?

 Does my product have the potential for excitement features?